Russian attack kills Ukraine’s biggest cereal entrepreneur and one of the country’s richest men | Ukraine and Russia

 Ukrainian Oleksiy Vadatursky, 74, owner of one of the country’s largest grain trading companies, died on Saturday night (30) after a Russian attack.
-The millionaire’s mansion in Mykolaiv town in southern India Ukrainewas hit by mortarskilling the oligarch and his wife, Raisa Mykhailivna.
+The millionaire’s mansion in the town of Mykolaiv in southern India Ukrainewas hit by mortarskilling the oligarch and his wife, Raisa Mykhailivna.

 Vadatursky was the founder and controller of Nibulon, a Ukrainian agricultural giant specializing in the production and export of wheat, barley and corn that also controls its own ships and shipyards.
 His company, one of the ten largest in the sector in the country, exported a record 5.64 million tons of agricultural products in 2021 to a total of 38 nations.